Pradeep8890-collab/SQL-Codes-Adv/README.md

     covering real-world scenarios and practical use cases.
 Each question is followed by a sample SQL script, designed to help you prepare for technical interviews or enhance your SQL expertise.

+## Dateset:
+    Data for this scenario is sourced from the AdventureWorks dataset

 ## How to Use:
     Each scenario is presented in a question-and-answer format.
 The SQL scripts provided are designed to run on most standard SQL platforms (PostgreSQL, MySQL, SQL Server, SQLite with minor adjustments).